shapely/shapely/docs/manual.rst

   [<shapely.geometry.point.Point object at 0x...>,
    <shapely.geometry.linestring.LineString object at 0x...>]

-Homogeneous collections can also be sliced, resulting in a new object of the same type.
+Collections can also be sliced.

 .. code-block:: pycon